OhyoungKim/SQL_Balance-Sheet/README.md

 # SQL_Balance-Sheet
-- Built queries and inserted results into such queries to create Balance Sheet using MySQL
+- Aggregated and extracted data from given source using complex SQL scripts to build balance sheet